 By executing a Triparty Wiring Instruction Agreement, a lender, a warehouse lender, and Fannie Mae agree that the purchase proceeds for whole loan deliveries will be wire transferred to a single bank account and that no change to the wiring instructions will be made unless both the mortgage seller and the warehouse lender agree to the change.

-Triparty Wiring Instruction Agreements are available through the lead Fannie Mae regional office (see E-1-03, List of Contacts).
+Triparty Wiring Instruction Agreements are available through the Fannie Mae customer account team.

 If the mortgage lender uses multiple warehouse lenders, then it must designate one warehouse lender to

 represent the interests of each of the other warehouse lenders.

 The other warehouse lenders must execute a separate written agreement that

 gives the warehouse lender that signed the Triparty Wiring Instruction Agreement the authority to represent them for those mortgages in which they have an interest, and

 obligates the designated warehouse lender to take the steps necessary to redistribute purchase proceeds to the other warehouse lenders in a way that ensures that they receive their share of the proceeds, as appropriate.

 The lender and the warehouse lender must execute three originals of the Triparty Wiring Instruction Agreement and send them to Fannie Mae for execution to Triparty Wiring Instructions (see E-1-03, List of Contacts).

 If the lender does not have a Certificate of Authority, Incumbency, and Specimen Signatures (Form 360) on file with Fannie Mae, it must execute that form and submit it to Fannie Mae with the Triparty Wiring Instruction Agreement so Fannie Mae can confirm that the individual executing the Agreement is authorized to do so.

 Fannie Mae will return one executed original Triparty Wiring Instruction Agreement to the lender and one to the warehouse lender.